charles-m-knox/finance-planner-tui/README.md

 TODO:

+- change all refs to c.Reset to tcell.ColorReset
+- debug config.yml loading errors
 - create xdg config dir when loading configs
 - finish translations into english
 - allow disabling mouse support so that things can be copied (config propery, or even through a shortcut?)